cloudflare/cloudflare-docs/content/style-guide/content-strategy/API-content-strategy/API-content-types/get-started-api.md

 ## Example

 **Overview**: Cloudflare's API exposes the entire Cloudflare infrastructure via a standardized programmatic interface.
-Cloudflare’s API uses REST and returns JSON responses, and the latest version is v4.
+Cloudflare’s API uses `REST` and returns `JSON` responses, and the latest version is `v4`.

 **Recommended workflow**: